xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.5.5 =
+* new record imported vis CSV now have private IDs #1554
+* CSV are no longer validated by mime type #1553
+* fixed 'Cannot unset string offsets' issue #1555

 = 1.7.5.4 =
 * added security check to CSV import #1549